gmcgoldr/algo-app-dev/README.md

 - `NODE_DIR`: this should be the path to the node data to work with.
 - `WAIT_ROUNDS`: this should be set to the maximun number of rounds to await transaction confirmations.

-Both are read from the environment varible with corresponding name prefixed with `PTU_`.
+Both are read from the environment varible with corresponding name prefixed with `AAD_`.

 `NODE_DIR` defaults to the private dev node data path.
 If your system is configured differently, you will need to set this accordingly.